Skip to main content

 Bustrengo

-Traditional rustic cake from San Marino and Romagna region, made for special occasions.
-Dense, moist cake combining cornmeal, breadcrumbs, dried fruits (raisins, figs), apples, lemon zest, rum or mistrà liqueur, and pine nuts.
-Each family has unique recipe variations.
-The result is sweet, textured, and aromatic - not too sweet by modern standards.
-Found in bakeries and home kitchens during holidays.
+A rustic cake from San Marino and Romagna, baked for special occasions.
+It is dense and moist, built from cornmeal, breadcrumbs, dried raisins and figs, apples, lemon zest, rum or mistrà liqueur, and pine nuts.
+Every family tweaks the recipe.
+The result tastes sweet, textured, and aromatic, though restrained by modern standards.
+You will find it in bakeries and home kitchens around the holidays.

 Tortellini alla Panna